 3. Seahorse pose

-Simple changes that head off pain
+Simple changes that ward off pain

 Making adjustments in how you work at your desk can also relieve dead butt syndrome — or prevent the problem before it develops.